embecosm/riscv-gdbserver/README.md

 ```
 target remote :51000
 load
-step
+display /i $pc
+stepi
 ```

-This connects to the gdbserver, loads the helloworld binary and executes the first instruction.
+This connects to the gdbserver, loads the dhry.elf binary and executes the first instruction.

-You can now continue stepping through with the 'step' command.
+You can now continue stepping through with the 'stepi' command, or use 'continue' to run until the end of the program.

 To see the RSP packets being sent and received, type the following at the gdb prompt: